If Rosedale Street, running east to west, is Poly’s equator, . . .

 The theater’s marquee is dilapidated.
 Now showing: Blue Skies Above.

-Where M&S Tires & Wheels is today just north of Martin Luther King Jr. Freeway yoostabe Robert and Kate Houlihan’s kingdom of commerce: their grocery store, dry goods and notions store, and toy store.
+Where M&S Tires & Wheels is today just north of Martin Luther King Jr. Freeway yoostabe Robert and Kate Houlihan’s kingdom of commerce: their grocery store and variety store.
 Later an A. L. Davis supermarket yoostabe there.

 May’s Cleaners is now Poly’s Smoker’s Paradise (“Drinks Snacks Hookahs Accessories”).